RokuHodo/Twitch-Bot/README.md

 For a comprehensive description about the bot and how to set the bot up, go to the [wiki](https://github.com/RokuHodo/Twitch-Bot/wiki).

 I am currently in the process of updating the Wiki.
-The Variables and Quotes wiki pages still need to be updated.
+The Quotes wiki page still need to be updated.